timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 The result is actually null.
 Not sure why now the categories are not working.

-### #1 The item "Non-adaptive choice switching" is still an issue for the uri.
+### #1 The item "Non-adaptive choice switching" is still an issue for the uri

 It looks like this;
 uri: "#cite_note-75"